heggink/domoticz-nuki/README.md

 | **Lock device** | For each lock configured in the bridge |

 ## To do
-The plugin currently uses s.connect(("192.168.1.1", 80)) and s.getsockname()[0] to get its own IP for the callback url.
+1) The plugin currently uses s.connect(("192.168.1.1", 80)) and s.getsockname()[0] to get its own IP for the callback url.
 This will definitely cause problems for those on a 10.XX.XX.XX network adressing.
-Need to fix this urgently
+Need to fix this urgently!

-Delete the callback on deletion of the device Currently, all callbacks need to be removed manually: http://[IP OF THE BRIDGE]:8080/callback/remove?id=[ID CREATED BY THE PLUGIN]&token=[TOKEN]
+2) Delete the callback on deletion of the device Currently, all callbacks need to be removed manually: http://[IP OF THE BRIDGE]:8080/callback/remove?id=[ID CREATED BY THE PLUGIN]&token=[TOKEN]
 Callbacks can be easily listed: http://[IP OF THE BRIDGE]:8080/callback/list?token=[TOKEN]
 # Please note that a max of 3 callbacks is allowed
-This does allow you to install this next to any existing scripts
+This should allow you to install this next to any existing scripts to test